 Production

 During this time, many staff would leave for other jobs with the team working incredibly long hours.
 Eventually, however, the hard work paid off.
-Almost 6 years after production, the games were finally released in Japan on 27 February 1996.
+Almost 6 years after production began, the games were finally released in Japan on 27 February 1996.
+The name was eventually shortened to Pokémon upon its release in North America on 28 September 1998.
+Incredibly, these games still remain the Best Selling Pokémon Games Ever.

 The Rest is History